Hattshire/Kaede/README.md

 Kaede
 =====
-Kaede is a Image Board Browser currently supporting only tbib.org
+Kaede is an Image-board browser currently supporting only tbib.org

-I made it with the objective to learn a bit of Gtk3 and understanding GUI development
+I made it with the objective of learning a bit of Gtk3 and understanding GUI development

 Required packages
 =================